nlamberson/nlamberson/README.md

 ### Hi there fellow Coders 👋

 I'm a graduate from the University of Massachusetts Lowell with a Bachelor's in Computer Science.
-I primarily write code in Python and also have experience in C++, RobotFramework, and SQL.
+I primarily write code in Java & JavaScript for work, but also have experience in Python & C++, RobotFramework, and SQL.
 I use GitHub to work on projects for myself and for school!

 ### Contact Information
 - LinkedIn: [/in/nathan-lamberson](https://www.linkedin.com/in/nathan-lamberson/)